microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 % Bond Epoxy transport wire format

+**IMPORTANT NOTE: Bond Comm and Epoxy are deprecated.
+We recommend using [Bond-over-gRPC](bond_over_grpc.html) for communication.
+This documentation is retained for transitional purposes.**

 # Epoxy transport wire format #

 This documents the [Bond Epoxy transport](bond_comm_epoxy.html) wire format.